drnwang/learning-basic-linux-and-aws/learning-basic-linux-and-aws/00_readme-overview/README.md

-# Readme
+# Welcome

-This is the structured content for **00_readme-overview/README.md**.

-It includes explanations, walkthroughs, diagrams, quizzes, and real-world comparisons for AWS and Linux topics.
+This is your entry point into the AWS + Linux learning repo.
+Use the index below to navigate through structured modules.